Active-Learning-and-Teaching/ALT-Website/index.md

 - template: hero-banner-w-image
   block: hero-2
   slug: features
-  headline: "<strong>ALT</strong><br>An open-source mobile application to facilitate
-    active learning and teaching."
+  headline: An open-source mobile application to facilitate active learning and teaching.
-  content: Active learning is any learning exercise in which the student engages or
+  content: "<em>Active learning is any learning exercise in which the student engages
-    interacts with the learning process instead of passively taking in the information.
+    or interacts with the learning process instead of passively taking in the information.
     Studies have shown that active learning during the lecture helps students absorb the lecture material better.
-The challenge is how to do the Active Learning exercises to strengthen student's learning during the lecture, without losing control.
+The challenge is how to do the Active Learning exercises to strengthen student's learning during the lecture, without losing control.</em>"
   cta:
     enabled: true
     url: https://github.com/Active-Learning-and-Teaching/ALT